xarray-contrib/xarray-indexes/docs/builtin/range.md

    ranges.
 Fortunately, there is {py:class}`xarray.indexes.RangeIndex` that works with real numbers.
-1. Xarray's `RangeIndex` is built on top of {py:class}`xarray.indexes.CoordinateTransformIndex` and therefore supports very large ranges represented as lazy coordinate variables.
+1. Xarray's `RangeIndex` is built on top of {py:class}`xarray.indexes.CoordinateTransformIndex` (see {doc}`../blocks/transform`) and therefore supports very large ranges represented as lazy coordinate variables.

 ## Example